LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 You can see from the above notification that the Conversation now has a new `stage` field. `stage` is a newly added field in the ExConv notification that indicates the Conversation container status (open/closed) (thus indicating whether the entire Conversation, both main dialog and post-survey dialog, has been closed).
 The old use of the `state` field (which is now being handled by the `stage` field as indicated above) was deprecated and it will now indicate whether the **Main Dialog** is open or closed.

-### Step 11 - Re-subscribe to Conversation Content
+### Step 10 - Re-subscribe to Conversation Content

 After the dialog change (main dialog closed, post dialog open), the consumer should no longer receive messaging events on the conversation.
 Therefore, you'll need to subscribe the consumer once again to the new, open post-survey dialog.

-* Use the last notification from [Step 10](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-10---close-the-conversation-the-main-dialog) to extract the dialogId of the dialog with `dialogType` set to `POST_SURVEY`.
+* Use the last notification from [Step 9](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-9---close-the-conversation-the-main-dialog) to extract the dialogId of the dialog with `dialogType` set to `POST_SURVEY`.

-* In order to get the post survey content and messaging events on the client side the consumer needs to execute [Step 6](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-6---consumer-subscribes-to-the-messaging-events-of-the-conversation---subscribemessagingevents) from above while the dialogId is set to `__YOUR_POST_SURVEY_DIALOG_ID__`, as below:
+* In order to get the post survey content and messaging events on the client side the consumer needs to execute [step 7](messaging-window-api-tutorials-post-conversation-survey-pcs.html#step-7---subscribe-to-conversation-content) from above while the dialogId is set to `__YOUR_POST_SURVEY_DIALOG_ID__`, as below:

 ```json
 {"kind":"req","id":"2","type":"ms.SubscribeMessagingEvents","body":{"dialogId":"__YOUR_POST_SURVEY_DIALOG_ID__","conversationId":"__YOUR_CONVERSATION_ID__","fromSeq":0}}